Native American Facts For Kids was written for young people learning about the Passamaquoddy tribe for school or home-schooling reports. We encourage

 In Canada, there is no officially recognized Passamaquoddy First Nation in Canada.
 That means the Passamaquoddies

-in Canada don't have reserve land and don't have their own government.
+in Canada don't have reserve lands and don't have their own government.

 The leader of a tribe is called sakom in the Passamaquoddy language, which is translated "governor" in